JoshuaUhlfelder/project2-ACV/README.md

 # Model 4: Final U-Net
 1.

-# Administrative
+# Code Reviews and Team Responsibilities
-1. Code Reviews
+1. Code Reviews - a folder containing old project files with the other team member's comments
-2. Roles and Responsibilities
+2. Team Responsibilities.md - describes the specific tasks of each team member